 Books on photographic theory and art history

 A list of photography and art-history related books.
-I love books, and have started to build up a nice little collection for my own interest in photography, as part my Open University study, and from my girlfriends Masters degree, and recently my own Masters degree.
+I love books, and started to build up a nice little collection for my own interest in photography, Art history books as part my Open University study, and from my girlfriends Masters degree, and recently my own Masters degree.
 All the books below I own or have read at some point.

 When many people think of ‘photography books’, they often think about the technique or picture books.
 However, while those do have a place, especially if you’re starting out in photography or want to look at pictures on a specific subject, they don’t really tell you the why of photography.
 This is where a lot of these books come into play.
 Many photographers may not be too concerned with this, and that is completely fine, but others may want to delve deeper into the theories that underpin and ground many aspects of photography.
 From my point of view, reading the theories behind photography and learning about visual culture and art history, has given me a greater appreciation for it.
 I hope this will inform my own practice, leading on to creating better, more meaningful images.

 If you like the look of a book and wish to buy it, please click on the links as they will link to the book on Amazon.
 Pro Tip: many of them are available very reasonably second hand through Amazon (how I by most of mine).

 Based on the 1972 T.V.
 Series, this is an easy read and a good introduction into the world of critical art thinking.
 This was the first book I read on the subject and started me down the rabbit hole.
 It can be read in a couple of hours, and has proved useful as a quick primer on lots of concepts such as ‘the gaze’.
 The actual text is a bit odd – looks like its written in bold, and being black and white some of the images aren’t as clear as they could be, however the actual content it worth picking it up for any image-based study.Buy Ways of Seeing off Amazon